 - Mika was still enrolled in the health plan

-Q: What happens to my health coverage during grace periods?
+Q: Am I still covered by my health insurance during grace periods?

-A: If you do not pay your binder or premium payments, you are not covered until you make full payment for all that you owe.
-Your coverage will be suspended, meaning that if you go to a doctor, the insurance company will not cover the cost of the care you receive until you pay what you owe to the health plan.
+No. If you do not pay your binder or premium payments, you are not covered until you make full payment for all that you owe.
+Your coverage will be suspended.
+That means if you go to a doctor, the insurance company will not cover the cost of the care you receive until you pay what you owe to the health plan.

 The American Exchange enrollment team is always available to answer any questions you have about your marketplace health coverage.
 Call 888.995.1617 or email email@example.com